GAME CLEAR No. 168 -- Princess Peach: Showtime!

 It’s been nearly two decades since Princess Peach was the lone playable character in a video game.
 Sure, she’s been an option in games like Super Mario 3D World and Super Mario Bros.
 Wonder, but unlike Mario, Luigi, and even Captain Toad, she hasn’t had her own game in quite some time.
 Her previous title Super Princess Peach saw her rescuing the Mario Bros. through the power of her emotions, a central mechanic that was seen as sexist at the time and that certainly hasn’t earned any more grace in the meantime.

 Now, here in the mid-twenty-twenties, it seems that Nintendo wants to position Peach as a viable solo protagonist in a world they may have finally realized has young girls in addition to young boys that they can market to.
 In The Super Mario Bros.
-Movie, Peach was protrayed as determined and capable, and while Showtime! offers a more traditional, regal, and non-vocal Peach, she’s nevertheless certainly not defeating enemies by crying on them anymore.
+Movie, Peach was portrayed as determined and capable, and while Showtime! offers a more traditional, regal, and non-vocal Peach, she’s nevertheless certainly not defeating enemies by crying on them anymore.

 No, this time Peach is instead thrust into a variety of literal roles at the Sparkle Theater.
 In a setup not unlike the original Luigi’s Mansion, Peach receives an invitation to the theater, only for shit to go down as soon as she arrives.
 The evil sorceress Grape along with her Sour Bunch take over the theater, and Peach has to put a stop to the madness by entering each auditorium and playing through light action platforming stages themed around the stories of the plays that are put on therein.
 From cowgirl to ice skater, ninja to cake decorator, Peach does it all.
 Pretty fun idea, honestly!